mathspp/mathspp/pages/02.blog/03.til/084.type-statement-and-type-aliases/item.md

 ## Generic type aliases

 Type aliases can also be made generic.
-For example, the linked list could be a type list of any kind of value we want, not just integers.
+For example, the linked list could be a linked list of any kind of value we want, not just integers.

 We could type the linked list like so: